dataspread/dataspread-web/CONTRIBUTING.md

 DataSpread is under active development.
 This guide contains information on the workflow for contributing to the Dataspread codebase.
-Parts of this guide are adapted from the [Contribution Document](https://github.com/lux-org/lux/blob/master/CONTRIBUTING.md) of [Lux](https://github.com/lux-org/lux)
+Parts of this guide are adapted from the [Contributing Document](https://github.com/lux-org/lux/blob/master/CONTRIBUTING.md) of [Lux](https://github.com/lux-org/lux)

 # Fork a Local Repo